eyolfson/site-eyl-blog/cpp-inheritance-access-specifier.md

 As another refresher, here's how you can remember what the access means.
 The most restrictive, `private`, means only this class can access the members (fields or methods).
-The next, `protected`, allows `private` access and allows access in any derived classes.
-Finally, `public`, allows `private` and `protected` access and allows access from outside the class.
+Next, `protected` allows `private` access and allows access in any derived classes.
+Finally, `public` allows `private` and `protected` access and allows access from outside the class.

 Here's an example in code: